Saddam Hussein: Capture and interrogation

 In April 2003, Saddam's whereabouts remained in question during the weeks following the fall of Baghdad and the conclusion of the major fighting of the war.
-Various sightings of Saddam were reported in the weeks following the war, but none was authenticated.
-At various times Saddam released audio tapes promoting popular resistance to his ousting.

-Saddam was placed at the top of the "US list of most-wanted Iraqis."
-In July 2003, his sons Uday and Qusay and 14-year-old grandson Mustapha were killed in a three-hour gunfight with US forces.
+Various sightings of Saddam were reported in the weeks following the war, but none were authenticated.
+At various times he released audio tapes promoting popular resistance to his ousting.
+On 22 July 2003, his sons Uday and Qusay and 14-year-old grandson Mustafa were killed in a three-hour gunfight with the U.S. forces in Mosul.
+Upon their deaths, he commemorated them as "martyrs" on radio.
+Saddam was placed at the top of the US list of most-wanted Iraqis, which included officials of his government and the party members.

 On 13 December 2003, in Operation Red Dawn, Saddam was captured by American forces after being found hiding in a hole in the ground near a farmhouse in ad-Dawr, near Tikrit.
-Following his capture, Saddam was transported to a US base near Tikrit, and later taken to the American base near Baghdad.
+Following his capture, Saddam was transported to a US base near Tikrit, and later taken to the American base near Baghdad Airport.
 Documents obtained and released by the National Security Archive detail FBI interviews and conversations with Saddam while he was in US custody.
-On 14 December, US administrator in Iraq Paul Bremer confirmed that Saddam Hussein had indeed been captured at a farmhouse in ad-Dawr near Tikrit.
+On 14 December, US administrator in Iraq Paul Bremer confirmed that Saddam had indeed been captured at a farmhouse in ad-Dawr near Tikrit.
 Bremer presented video footage of Saddam in custody.

-Saddam was shown with a full beard and hair longer than his familiar appearance.
+He was shown with a full beard and hair longer than his familiar appearance.
 He was described by US officials as being in good health.
 Bremer reported plans to put Saddam on trial, but claimed that the details of such a trial had not yet been determined.
 Iraqis and Americans who spoke with Saddam after his capture generally reported that he remained self-assured, describing himself as a "firm, but just leader."